-The Obligations under the Amended Facility are secured by a general lien on and security interest in the assets of certain entities of the Company, including accounts receivable, equipment, substantially all of the real estate, general intangibles and inventory provided that the assets of Hirschman Car Communication GmbH and the foreign guarantors will only secure the Foreign Obligations.
+The Obligations under the Amended Facility are secured by a general lien on and security interest in the assets of certain entities of the Company, including accounts receivable, equipment, substantially all of the real estate, general intangibles and inventory provided that the assets of Hirschmann Car Communication GmbH and the foreign guarantors will only secure the Foreign Obligations.
 All Guarantors other than subsidiaries of Hirschmann Car Communication GmbH have jointly and severally guaranteed (or will jointly and severally guarantee) the obligations of any and all Credit Party Obligations, and each Foreign Guarantor will jointly and severally guarantee the obligations of Hirschmann Car Communications GmbH under the Credit Agreement (i.e., the Foreign Obligations).

-On March 14, 2012, the Company borrowed approximately \$148 million under this amended credit facility as a result of its stock purchase agreement related to Hirschmann.
-As of May 31, 2012, approximately \$150 million was outstanding under the line.
+On March 14, 2012, the Company borrowed approximately \$148,000 under this amended credit facility as a result of its stock purchase agreement related to Hirschmann.
+As of August 31, 2012, approximately \$161 million was outstanding under the line.

 As a result of the amendment to the Credit Facility, the Company incurred additional debt financing costs of approximately \$3.4 million which are recorded as deferred financing costs.
 The Company has accounted for the amendment as a modification of debt and has added these costs to the remaining financing costs related to the original Credit Facility.
 These deferred financing costs have been included in other assets on the accompanying consolidated balance sheet and are being amortized through interest and bank charges over the five year term of the Amended Facility.
-During the three months ended May 31, 2012 and 2011, the Company amortized \$302 and \$170, respectively, of deferred financing costs.
+During the three and six months ended August 31, 2012, the Company amortized \$303 and \$605 of these costs, respectively, compared to \$170 and \$340 during the three and six months ended August 31, 2011, respectively.